aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 ![Samples have multiple information fields](images/w303sample.png)

-The same sample can be inside multiple items.
+The same sample can be used for multiple items.
-As seen below from the inventory view, the W303alpha `Sample` is inside an `Item` with id '14014,' at location 'M80.1.9.0,' with `ObjectType` 'Yeast Glycerol Stock'
+As seen below from the inventory view, one such item that the W303alpha `Sample` is used in, is an `Item` with id '14014,' at location 'M80.1.9.0,' with `ObjectType` 'Yeast Glycerol Stock'

 ![Samples have multiple Items](images/w303items.png)